rktayal/python-concurrency-learning/README.md

 - Download the image from the source location
 - Perform the resize operation
 The Download operation is an IO bound task, while the resize is a CPU bound task.

+`thumbnail_maker.py` defines ThumbnailMakerService Class.
+In its initializer, we define the input directory (where list of input images will be downloaded) and the output directory (where resized images will be stored)
+`download_images` takes list of image urls to be downloaded `performs_resizing` resizes the image into target sizes `make_thubnails` is the public interface for Thumbnail Maker Service.
+It takes the image url list and calls the methods needed to complete the resizing operation.